 The answer is that it’s highly unlikely but possible, except in some very extreme and rare circumstances.

 The key point to remember is that Hamilton’s rule still holds.
 Humans have relatively little genetic diversity compared to most mammalian species.
 One reason for this is that our species is very young and evolution hasn’t had the chance yet to create much diversity within our species.

 Consequently, if we help a complete stranger or an unrelated friend, there’s still a chance that most of our genes will get to the next generation.
 So yes, sacrificing oneself for an ‘unrelated’ person can happen but it’s very rare and demands very special circumstances.

 Often, when a person sacrifices his life for people he’s not related to, he ends up saving the lives of many other people.
-So, if there are a lot of people you can save by offering your life then the cost/benefit calculation of making the self-sacrifice tips more toward the benefits side.
+So, if there are many people you can save by offering your life, then the cost/benefit calculation of making the self-sacrifice tips more toward the benefits side.

-If a lot of people live and reproduce it could mean slightly greater reproductive success for your genes than if they don’t.
-It’s still not better than being able to directly reproduce and know for sure that one has been reproductively successful but certain special circumstances can indeed convince us that it is.
+If many people live and reproduce, it could mean slightly greater reproductive success for your genes than if they don’t.
+It’s still not better than being able to directly reproduce and know for sure that one has been reproductively successful, but certain special circumstances can indeed convince us that it is.

 Almost always, sacrificing one’s life for unrelated people happens when there’s very little (approaching to zero) probability of one’s own survival and reproduction or one has already successfully reproduced and his life has little value compared to the people he’s saving.

 The siege of Leningrad

 During the siege of Leningrad, when millions of people starved to death in Russia, scientists at the Pavlovsk seed bank were surrounded by things they could eat.
 But they chose not to eat anything.
 They chose to starve to death instead.